MicrosoftDocs/bot-docs/articles/bot-builder-howto-deploy-azure.md

 You can test the bot using the "Test in Webchat" option in the Azure portal.

 ![Azure Echo bot](media/bot-builder-tools/az-echo-bot.png)

+If you modify your local bot code, use the `az bot publish` command to upload it again to the Azure portal.

 # [Visual Studio](#tab/csbotvs)